adunmore/Recidivism_Risk_Final_Project/readme.md

 Before executing `Notebooks/final_report.Rmd`, simply run `data_processing.sh`.
 This shell script:
    - creates temp folders `Data/modified/` and `Cache/`
    - creates a copy of the source data (`Data/compas.db`) in `Data/modified/compas.db`
-   - in the copy of the source data, executes `data_processing.sql`, which creates a number of additional variables, and makes several changes optimizing performance (adding indexes, denormalizing tables).
+   - in the copy of the source data, executes `feature_engineering.sql`, which creates a number of additional variables, and makes several changes optimizing performance (adding indexes, denormalizing tables).
    - executes `data_export.R`, generating several temporary .csv files in `Data/modified`, which are used by the modeling code.

-Note that `final_report.Rmd` and `data_export.R` each require several R packages as prerequisites.
-These must be installed manually.
 ### final_report.Rmd

 This notebook is the main product of this project.
 It contains all of the code for our exploratory analysis, model training and selection, and model evaluation.This document renders to `final_report.md`.